Calvin Schrage

 Calvin Richard Schrage (born 1991) is an American politician from Alaska.
-He represents District 12 as a member of the Alaska House of Representatives.
+He represents District 12 as a member of the Alaska House of Representatives; he is an independent.

 Education

-Schrage graduated from University of Alaska Anchorage.

-He went to local grade schools, they are Abbott Loop Elementary, Hanshew Middle School, and Service High School.
+Schrage graduated from University of Alaska Anchorage in Anchorage.
+He went to Abbott Loop Elementary, Hanshew Middle School, and Service High School, which are all in the city.

 Political career

-Schrage was re-elected in 2022, and elected House Minority Leader.
+Schrage was re-elected in 2022 and elected House Minority Leader.